dachcom-digital/pimcore-formbuilder/docs/OutputWorkflow/15_OutputTransformer.md

 If you want to transform the text field value for example, you need to add your own transformer.
 First, let FormBuilder know about your transformer.

-> You're also able to set up your custom output transform for your dynamic fields via `output_transformer` in the optional option configuration node.
+> You're also able to set up your custom input transform for your dynamic fields via the `input_transformer` configuration node.

  ```yaml
 form_builder: